Rob--/memoryjs/README.md

   th32ProcessID: 10316 }
   ```

-  When using the write or read functions, the data type parameter must be a string and be one of the following:
+  When using the write or read functions, the data type (dataType) parameter can either be a string and be one of the following:

   `"int", "dword", "long", "float", "double", "bool", "boolean", "str", "string"`

+  or can reference constants from within the library:

+  `memoryjs.INT, memoryjs.DWORD, memoryjs.LONG, memoryjs.FLOAT, memoryjs.DOUBLE, memoryjs.BOOL, memoryjs.BOOLEAN, memoryjs.STR, memoryjs.STRING`

   This is simply used to denote the type of data being read or written.

 #### openProcess(processName[, callback])
----

 opens a process to be able to read from and write to it